-I started hearing about Saul Rosenthal through my subscription to Motley Fool’s Stock Advisor.
+I started hearing about Saul Rosenthal through my subscription to Motley Fool Stock Advisor.
 People started saying if this stock or that stock was a “Saul stock” and I said to myself, “Who’s this Saul guy?”

-And then I learned he created his own discussion board at the Motley Fool – Saul’s Investment Discussions – and I quickly realized how much we had in common: We both love investing, have market-beating results, and stick to common sense.
+And then I learned he created his own discussion board at the Motley Fool – Saul’s Investment Discussions – and quickly realized how much we had in common: we both love investing, have market-beating results, and stick to common sense.

 I started exchanging emails with him, and asked if we could explore some of his investing philosophy more in-depth.
-And I think if you’re an investor (or aspiring to be one), you’ll enjoy our conversation.
+I think if you’re an investor (or aspiring to be one), you’ll enjoy our conversation.

 Saul, what’s your background?
 And why did you start investing?

 My background is in medicine, but I almost went into mathematics.
 I had been investing amateurishly for many years but got serious in 1989, because my wife and I had a baby and I wanted to retire in about seven years (I did).
 My wife panicked (“You can’t think of retiring in seven years!
 We have a new baby!”), so I decided I had to get serious about investing.